 1. Start by optimizing your mobile checkout experience

 A large percentage of your shoppers will be using mobile devices to browse your site, so it’s important that your checkout process is optimized to suit the needs of mobile users.
-Consumers reportedly spent $517.4 billion online with U.S. merchants in 2018.
-That’s a 15 percent increase from online spending in 2017, according to Internet Retailer’s analysis of industry data and historical U.S. Commerce Department figures.
+Consumers reportedly spent $517.4 billion online with U.S. merchants in 2018, which is a 15 percent increase from online spending in 2017, according to Internet Retailer’s analysis of industry data and historical U.S. Commerce Department figures.

 Don’t miss out on these significant profit gains.
-Make sure your site is dynamic and adapts to a wide range of mobile screen sizes.
-If your checkout process is difficult to navigate, or there are too many steps to complete, you’re guaranteed to lose mobile users.
+Make sure your site is responsive, and adapts to a wide-range of mobile screen sizes.

 2. Set clear expectations with good checkout form field guidelines

 Every element of your checkout process should be clear and simple to understand.
-One way to do this is to include form field guidelines and/or descriptive text for as many fields as possible.
-In other words, tell people exactly what should go in each field – don’t make them guess.
+One way to achieve this is to include form field guidelines and descriptive text with as many fields as possible.
+In other words, tell people exactly what should go in each field — don’t make them guess.

-If you have specific parameters for fields (such as dates or email addresses), include instructions.
-Nothing is more frustrating for customers than not knowing which input field is failing, or why.
-If there are errors in the input fields, highlight those fields for the customer so that they can quickly fix them.
+If you have specific parameters or formats for fields (such as dates or email addresses), include instructions.
+If there are errors in the input fields, highlight those fields for the customer in real-time so they can be quickly remedied.

-The fewer the number of clicks/steps involved in your checkout process, the more likely it is that customers will complete it.
-Do whatever you can to reduce the number of actions required to check out.
-For example, make the cart automatically save changes, instead of requiring the customer to click an “update cart” button.
-Another thing you can do is implement address verification tools, such as auto-filling secondary fields (like ZIP codes).
+The fewer the number of clicks or steps involved in your checkout process, the more likely it is that customers will complete it.
+Do whatever you can to reduce the number of actions required to complete checkout.
+For example, implement address verification tools which use Google maps API to fill up address fields.

 Reduce the number of pages involved in your checkout process to significantly simplify the experience.
-There’s a reason why every major ecommerce brand has adopted a one-page checkout: it provides for an overall better user experience by drastically reducing the number of pages that a customer needs to jump through.
+There’s a reason why every major ecommerce brand has adopted a one-page checkout.
+It drastically reduces the number of pages that a customer needs to jump through, and provides for an overall better user experience.

 4. Always provide a guest checkout

 Few things are more frustrating for customers than being forced to create an account.
-Reduce friction by allowing people to check out in guest mode without signing into an account.
+Reduce friction by allowing people to checkout as a guest, without signing in or creating an account.

-Just make sure you capture their email address at some point during the checkout process.
-This ensures that, if they do leave your site before completing their purchase, you can still enroll them in an abandoned cart email sequence.
+Just make sure you capture their email address at some point during the checkout process to ensure that if they do abandon their purchase, you can still enroll them in an abandoned cart email sequence.
 Enabling guest checkout is a simple and effective method for streamlining the path to purchase on your ecommerce site.

 5. Display the total price up front

 Visitors don’t like surprises, especially when it comes to the total price they’ll be paying for their order.
 Proper checkout page optimization involves being very clear about any fees (shipping, taxes, etc.) that will be incurred.
-If you’re upfront about any fees that are included with the order, your customers will appreciate you for it.
+If you’re upfront about any fees that are included with the order, your customers will be able to make an informed decision to purchase.

 6. Don’t include a “discount code” field

-Refrain from including a discount code field, unless you’re running a special promotion that requires the use of a code.
+Refrain from including an open discount code field, unless you’re running a special promotion that requires the use of a code.
+You can keep the field hidden or closed and give the shopper the option to expand the field to enter the code.
 Including a blank promotion code field will prompt many users to open a new tab to search the Internet for a free list of discount codes to try on your site.

 There are two main reasons why you don’t want this:

 - It takes customers’ focus away from your site.
-As soon as they open a new tab, the likelihood they’ll return to your site to complete their order is very low.
+As soon as they open a new tab, the likelihood they’ll return to your site to complete their order is now much lower.

 - If the customer happens to find a viable promo code on the Internet, that affects your margins.
 It’ll start to add up if customer after customer is getting a discount on their order because you gave them the option to input one.